* China seeks WTO backing to impose sanctions on U.S.

 By Caroline Valetkevitch

-NEW YORK, Sept 11 (Reuters) - U.S. stocks rose on Tuesday as Apple led a jump in technology shares and a gain of more than 2 percent in oil prices drove up energy shares.
+NEW YORK, Sept 11 (Reuters) - U.S. stocks rose in afternoon trading on Tuesday after a subdued start, as Apple led a jump in technology shares.

-Apple rose 2.5 percent, boosting the three major indexes, a day ahead of its expected unveiling of new iPhone models.
+Apple rose 2.6 percent, boosting the three major indexes, a day ahead of an highly anticipated event in which the company is expected to unveil new iPhone models.

-The S&P technology sector gained 0.8 percent, its biggest percentage jump in two weeks, also boosted by Microsoft , up 1.7 percent, and Facebook, up 1.1 percent.
+The technology sector gained 0.9 percent, on pace for its biggest jump in two weeks, also boosted by Microsoft , up 1.6 percent, and Facebook, up 1.2 percent.

-The energy index, up 1 percent, helped to lift the S&P 500, with shares of Exxon Mobil up 1.4 percent and Chevron up 0.5 percent.
+The energy index, up 1.2 percent, helped to lift the S&P 500.
 Oil prices rose after U.S. sanctions squeezed Iranian crude exports and tightened global supply.

-Also gaining were shares of companies that could see a boost in sales in the aftermath of Hurricane Florence, which was upgraded to Category 4 and was expected to make landfall in the Carolinas later this week.
+Also gaining were shares of companies that could see a boost in sales in the aftermath of Hurricane Florence, which was upgraded to Category 4 ahead of landfall on Friday.

-Home improvement retailer Home Depot was up 1.5 percent and Lowe's Companies was up 1.6 percent, while shares of construction material companies also rose.
+Home improvement retailers Home Depot and Lowe's also rose, while shares of construction material companies gained slightly.

 President Donald Trump had on Friday threatened to slap tariffs on nearly all Chinese imports.

-Advancing issues outnumbered declining ones on the NYSE by a 1.06-to-1 ratio; on Nasdaq, a 1.15-to-1 ratio favored decliners.
+Advancing issues outnumbered declining ones on the NYSE by a 1.23-to-1 ratio; on Nasdaq, a 1.16-to-1 ratio favored decliners.